 Run 0.2114825 0.2306950 0

-The following figure plots the EDF of the residual in the between animals stratum based on the 1000 datasets from the plotEDF() function.
-The following plots consist of nine panels, where each panel contain the EDF plot from variance components (VC) ratio of between the runs and measurement errors (ME).
-The x-axis shows the VC ratios of between animals and ME and the y-axis denotes the EDF.
-Three methods, i.e. REML, linear combination (LC) and expected VC, are colour coded by black, red and blue, respectively.
-In this set of plots, if the estimated VC are negative, the negative VC stays unadjusted.
+The following figure plots the residual EDF in the between animals stratum based on the 1000 simulated datasets from the plotEDF() function.
+In the following plot, each panel shows the EDF for a fixed ratio of the between runs variance component relative to the between measurement variance component.
+The x-axis, within a panel, corresponds to the VC ratios of between animals and ME and the y-axis denotes the EDF.
+The three methods of calculating the VCs, namely REML, linear combination (LC) and expected VC, are colour coded black, red and blue, respectively.
+In this set of plots, no adjustment is made to estimated VCs which are negative.

 Comparing the three methods: